Henry County, Georgia

 Henry County is located in the north central portion of the U.S. state of Georgia.
-Per the 2020 census, the population of Henry County is 240,712, up from 203,922 in 2010.
+According to the 2020 census, the population of Henry County was 240,712, up from 203,922 in 2010.
 The county seat is McDonough.
 The county was named for Patrick Henry.

 Henry County is part of the Atlanta-Sandy Springs-Roswell, GA metropolitan statistical area.
 The Henry County Courthouse is listed on the National Register of Historic Places.

 History

 Henry County, Georgia, was created by the Georgia State Legislature in 1821 from land acquired from the Creek Indian Nation by the First Treaty of Indian Springs.
 Henry's original land area was much larger than it is today, stretching from near Indian Springs (present-day Indian Springs State Park) in the south to the Chattahoochee River near Sandy Springs in the north; encompassing most of present-day Metropolitan Atlanta.
 Before one year had passed, the size of the county was diminished through the separation of land areas which, in whole or in part, became the present-day DeKalb, Fulton, Fayette and Newton counties.
 Later divisions resulted in Clayton, Spalding, Rockdale and Butts counties.

 In the beginning Henry County was a virgin wilderness, having just been ceded from the Creek Nation.
 Prior to 1821, the Creeks and a few trappers and traders were the only residents of this area.
-The Creek Indians left their mark through place names, a few small Indian Mounds scattered around the County and through the arrowheads and broken pottery which can be found throughout Henry County.
+The Creek Indians left their mark through place names, a few small Indian Mounds scattered around the county and through the arrowheads and broken pottery which can be found throughout Henry County.

 Jesse Johnson, son of John Johnson and great-grandfather of U.S. President Lyndon Baines Johnson, was a "first settler" of Henry County.
 He was a prosperous farmer, the second sheriff (1822–1835), and judge, before he moved to Texas.

+Jonesboro Road stretches through the county.
 In 1995, Henry County was the sixth-fastest-growing county in the United States.